WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ismael-KherroubiGarcia/Weekly-Meetings.md

 #### Who did you help this week?

 * DSG PIs with their many ethics applications!
+  * KW: YES!
+Thank you!

 #### Who helped you this week?

 * Turing's external supervisor =)
+  * KW: Really glad 🌺

 #### What did you achieve?

 * Managed to distribute 6 forms for review!
 I think that's a record for applications-in-a-week!!
+  * KW: A LOT of applications!!
+Kudos to the DSG team for being so organised! 🙌

 #### What did you struggle with?